she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/react.md

 ## Aesthetic Requirements
 The designs are in JPG static format.
-Using JPGs will mean that you’ll need to use your best judgment for styles such as font-size, padding and margin.
+Using JPGs will mean that you’ll need to use your best judgment for styles such as font-size, padding, margin and images.

 ## Functional requirements
 - User should be able to view the optimal layout for the site depending on their device’s screen size
 - User should be able to see hover states for all interactive elements on the page
-- User should be able to open a lightbox gallery by clicking on the large product image
 - User should be able to switch the large product image by clicking on the small thumbnail images

 ## Submission